thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 The presence of this parameter indicates that a service can act as an oblivious gateway; see {{Section 2 of OHTTP}} for a description of oblivious gateway.

-This document also defines a well-known URI {{!RFC8615}}, "oblivious-configs", that can be used to look up key configurations on a service that is known act as an oblivious gateway.
+This document also defines two well-known URIs {{!RFC8615}}:

+- "oblivious-configs", which can be used to look up key configurations on a host that has been identified as an oblivious gateway using SVCB records ({{well-known-config}}); and,

+- "oblivious-gateway", which can be used to send oblivious gateway requests to a host that has been identified as an oblivious gateway using SVCB records ({{well-known-gateway}}).

 This mechanism does not aid in the discovery of relays to use to access oblivious gateways; the configuration of proxies is out of scope for this